hsf-training/cpluspluscourse/code/hello/README.md

 This example should help to check that your machine is well installed.

-## make & cmake
+## make vs cmake

-On linux, provided you have a "recent enough" g++, this should work directly:
+On any linux like system, provided you have a "recent enough" g++, this should work out of the box:
 ```
 make
 ./hello
 ```

-On windows, it may be mandatory to run `cmake` first:
+On  native Windows, it may be mandatory to run `cmake` first:
 ```
+mkdir build
+cd build
+cmake ..
-cmake .
+cmake --build .
-make
-./hello
+Debug/hello.exe
 ```

 ## valgrind & callgrind & graphical tools